 |101 East Wood Street Spartanburg, SC 29303||All LCs were approved!|

-Spartanburg Regional Healthcare System has filed 4 labor condition applications for H1B visa and 4 labor certifications for green card between fiscal year 2011 and 2013.
+Spartanburg Regional Healthcare System has filed 4 labor condition applications for H1B visa and 4 labor certifications for green card from fiscal year 2011 to 2013.
 Spartanburg Regional Healthcare System was ranked 15424 among all visa sponsors.
 Please note that 0 LCA for H1B Visa and 0 LC for green card have been denied or withdrawn during the same period.

-Spartanburg Regional Healthcare System had filed 19 LCAs and 2 LCs between fiscal year 2001 and 2010.
+Spartanburg Regional Healthcare System had filed 19 LCA and 2 LC from fiscal year 2001 to 2010.
 Click here to view filing history

 and proffered salaries

 Note: Before Spartanburg Regional Healthcare System can hire foreign workers permanently or temporarily, it must file labor certifications with the Department of Labor(DOL), demonstrating that it is paying the required wage for the positions in the geographic region where the jobs are located.
 Above table reports Labor Condition Application(LCA) for H1B visa and Labor Certification(LC) for green card filed by Spartanburg Regional Healthcare System.
 The data only indicates the number of applications filed by Spartanburg Regional Healthcare System.
 It does not mean that Spartanburg Regional Healthcare System actually got the visa and hired the workers.

 Our LCA data includes LCA submitted for not only new employment, but also continuation or change in previously approved employment, new concurrent employment, change in employer and amended petition.
 Usually, only LCA for new employment needs H1B Visa quota if it is not cap-exempt.